logo

 Options For Dealing With CTS

-Compression of your median nerve in the carpal tunnel usually comes along with compression at a second or third site as well.
-Researchers call this "double crush syndrome."
-Common "double crush" partners for CTS include the spine or muscles in your neck, shoulder and forearm.
+Compression of the median nerve within the carpal tunnel often coincides with additional compression occurring at a second or third site.
+This phenomenon is referred to by researchers as "double crush syndrome."
+Common areas that can be affected alongside carpal tunnel syndrome (CTS) include the spine or the muscles in your neck, shoulder, and forearm.

 Looking to get pain free?